Have you ever wondered how to can tomatoes? Everything you need to know with step by step directions for how to preserve your homegrown tomatoes.

 To use canned tomatoes

-You can use these canned tomatoes in any recipe calling for diced tomatoes or crushed tomatoes.
+You can use these canned tomatoes in any recipe calling for diced tomatoes or crushed tomatoes like in this chicken bolognese.
 Depending on the recipe, you may need to first drain the tomatoes.

-Some of my favorite recipe that include canned tomatoes:
+Some of my favorite recipes that include canned tomatoes:

 More canning recipes